Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QwPENhdmGrs.md

 ### Transcript

-> uh is this satisfactory hot tub stream not this one no
+> is this satisfactory hot tub stream not this one no